-In accordance with § 24.2-946 of the Code of Virginia, the Department of Elections has prepared this Summary of Virginia's Campaign Finance Laws and Policies for Candidate Campaign Committees (hereafter referred to as "Summary"), which is designed to assist candidates and their treasurers on how to file the required campaign finance reports and outlines the provisions of the Campaign Finance Disclosure Act (CFDA or the "Act"), Chapters 9.3, 9.4 and 9.5 of Title 24.2 of the Code of Virginia and the policies adopted by the Department of Elections related to those laws.
-This document has been prepared to assist the candidate committee in understanding the laws enacted by the General Assembly and the related policies set forth by the Department of Elections.
-This Summary is a basic reference tool, and is NOT a substitute for the actual law.
+In accordance with § 24.2-946 of the Code of Virginia, the Virginia Department of Elections has prepared this Summary of Virginia's Campaign Finance Laws and Policies for Political Party Committees (hereafter referred to as "Summary"), which will assist treasurers on how to file the required campaign finance reports and outlines the provisions of the Campaign Finance Disclosure Act ("CFDA" or the "Act"), Chapters 9.3, 9.4 and 9.5 of Title 24.2 of the Code of Virginia and the policies adopted by the Virginia Department of Elections related to those laws.

 It is important to understand that there is more to the law than just timely filing the required campaign finance reports.
-As a candidate or treasurer, you should familiarize yourself with this Summary for it will serve as a valuable resource.
+As a treasurer, you should familiarize yourself with this Summary for it will serve as a valuable resource.

-The Virginia Department of Elections makes the Summary available on the Internet to all candidates, their treasurers and the general public.
+The Virginia Department of Elections makes the Summary available on the Internet to all committees, their treasurers, and the general public.